 11) Seal your electrical outlets.
 This is a small task, but multiple small tasks turn into big savings.
 Make sure you have your electrical outlets sealed, and no air can escape.
 You can do this with caulking, but regular spackling should do the trick.

 12) Consider an insulated garage door.
 A ton of heat can escape through your garage, so insulating the main escape point can make a big difference.
 You can add your own insulation to the garage door, or buy a pre-insulated door.
+Not to mention, it’s an insulated garage is a great selling point when it comes time to sell your home!

 13) Replace your furnace.
 Without sugar-coating it, this is a costly measure.
 Furnaces are expensive, but you should consider updating your furnace for long-term savings.
 New furnaces are energy efficient with better output, so making an investment now could pay off in the future.
 If you have the money to buy a new furnace, you should seriously evaluate your current unit and decide if it is the right time to make a switch.